Turn your photos into algorithm paintings

 The input of the Wavelets Algorithm is a photo, click here for some more examples.
 The resolution of the photo does not have to be high for the algorithm to produce something aesthetically pleasing.
 Interestingly, the resulting images that I liked best were not the best photographs.
 If you would like to turn some of your photos into algorithm paintings, please send me an email with your request and a set of photos.

 My partner Lawrie and I went on a long weekend to Inverness and one day we took a boat trip on Loch Ness.
-This photo was taken from the spot where Lawrie’s brother had proposed to his wife just a month before (2017).
+The first photo was taken from the spot where Lawrie’s brother had proposed to his wife just a month before (2017).
 The other two photos were used for the Wavelet algorithm as well (see above) and are taken around Loch Venacher.

 The algorithm Impressionist is inspired by pointillism, a painting technique related to impressionism in which small dots are applied to the canvas that at a distance blend together.
 Instead of painted dots, my algorithm uses tilted blocks of pixels that are generated making use of the underlying brightness and hue of the original photo.
 The exact composition and location of these blocks have been randomised so no two renderings of the painting are the same – they are totally unique.
 To enhance the pointillist feel of the paintings the blocks making up the darker parts of the painting have lighter pixels mixed through and vice versa, the lighter blocks also contain darker pixels.
 A close-up of the blocks that make up the painting is shown below, revealing that the painting is digital.
 However, at a distance it looks as if it has been painted.